BEST BARS IN AUSTIN

 Austin, TX 78702

-On the corner of MLK and Chicon sits a bar that is easy to get to and hard to see from the street.
-At night the light from a nearby moontower overlooks the place.
-The moontower was built in the 1880's to protect Austinites from the world's first serial killer, yes before Jack the Ripper.
+On the corner of MLK and Chicon sits a bar that is easy to get to, and hard to see from the street.
+At night, a light from a nearby moontower overlooks the place.
+It was built in the 1880's to protect Austinites from the world's first serial killer, yes before Jack the Ripper.
 He was called The Servant Girl Annihilator.

-Considerably less intense is a small neighborhood bar which is a collaboration from the owners of Star Bar, Mean Eyed Cat and a bicycle shop.
-In front there's a full service bike repair station, including a tire pump, that is completely free.
-Go inside and see pictures of cyclists ranging from Einstein to Marilyn Monroe - thrown in with a few nudists.
+Considerably less intense is a small neighborhood bar, which is a collaboration by the owners of Star Bar, Mean Eyed Cat, and a bicycle shop.
+In front, there's a full service bike repair station, including a tire pump that is completely free.
+Go inside, and see pictures of cyclists ranging from Einstein to Marilyn Monroe, thrown in with a few nudists.

-As of March 2015 the place is relatively new and filled with twenty somethings, neighborhood folks and off-duty bartenders.
-The staff are pro's and the place can get packed during the week, partly due to nearby Manor street bars closing around midnight.
+As of March 2015, the place is relatively new and filled with: Twenty somethings, neighborhood folks, and off-duty bartenders.
+The staff are pro's, and the place can get packed during the week, partly due to nearby Manor street bars closing at midnight.
 Do I recommend this place?
-Absolutely and if you like the East side - it's not to be missed.
+Absolutely, and if you like the East side, it's not to be missed.